ppy/osu-wiki/wiki/Article_styling_criteria/Writing/en.md

 ### Date formatting

-*For date formatting, see [Wikipedia's Manual of Style on Date formatting](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Dates_and_numbers#Formats)*
+The formats found in [Wikipedia:Manual of Style/Dates and numbers § Formats](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Dates_and_numbers#Formats "Wikipedia") are all accepted date formats.
 Date formatting should be consistent throughout the entire article.

+The `YYYY-MM-DD` date format should only be used in tables.

 ### Time formatting